More than 1,300 nursing homes had COVID infection rates of at least 75 percent in 2020: HHS

 For the OIG’s study, the agency took Medicare claims data to find nursing homes with beneficiaries who tested positive for COVID-19.
 The study looked at 15,086 nursing homes across the country.

 “Nursing homes had a surge of COVID-19 cases during the spring of 2020 and a greater surge during the fall, well after they were known to be vulnerable.
-More than 1,300 nursing homes had extremely high infection rates — 75 percent or more of their Medicare beneficiaries — during these surges,” the OIG said.
+More than 1,300 nursing homes had extremely high infection rates — 75 percent or more of their Medicare beneficiaries — during these surges,” said the OIG.

-Nursing homes with extremely high infection rates also saw rises in their overall mortality.
+Nursing homes with extremely high infection rates unsurprisingly also saw rises in their overall mortality.

 In both surges that the OIG analyzed, for-profit nursing homes accounted for a “disproportionate” number of locations with extreme infection rates.